fairmath/fherma-challenges/gelu-function/description.md

 where $\hat y$ is your result and $y$ is the expected value.

+Execution time will also be considered, and faster solutions will be favored when accuracy levels are similar.

 ## Awards

 In this challenge, the solution with the highest accuracy will be awarded **$2000**.